kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 ### §380.31   General requirements for operator-participant contracts.

-\(a\) Except for telephone sales for which payment is made by credit card as described in paragraph (b) of this section, the charter operator shall not accept payment from or on behalf of a prospective participant unless the participant has agreed to the conditions of the charter by signing an operator-participant contract as described in §380.32.
+\(a\) Except for telephone sales for which payment is made by credit card as described in paragraph (b) of this section, the charter operator shall not accept payment from or on behalf of a prospective participant unless the participant has agreed to the conditions of the charter by signing an operator-participant contract as described in [[Volume 4/D Special regulations/0380 Public charters.md#§380.32   Specific requirements for operator-participant contracts.|§380.32]].
 If a member of a group that will travel together pays for the group, that member may sign the contract on behalf of the group.

 \(b\) For telephone sales only, the charter operator may accept payment by credit card without the participant having first signed an operator-participant contract provided that the charter operator first advises the customer: